University of Southampton

 eduroam keeps disconnecting or you cannot access the internet once connected

-1. Navigate to the Settings application on your device.
+1. Tap on the Settings icon on your device

-3. Select More Connection Settings (or Advanced) to show more options
+3. Scroll down and select More Connection Settings (or Advanced) to show more options

 4. Select Private DNS